KarTrak: Trackside scanners

 The scanner's analog video signals were passed to a nearby rail equipment hut where the processing and computing electronics were located.
 The first systems were discrete circuits and logic and only provided an ASCII-coded list of the labels that passed the scanner.
 These were forwarded to the rail operators for manual tracking or integration with their computer systems.
 Later reading systems were coupled with era minicomputers (Digital Equipment Corporation PDP-8s), and more elaborate tracking and weighing systems were integrated.
 Sometimes these included many railyard input sensors, for rail switch position, car passage, and hot wheel bearing sensors.
 Some of the more productive and thus longer-lived systems were installed in captive rail applications that carried bulk goods from mines to smelter, where the weight of individual cars loaded and unloaded tracked the bulk inventory.

 Legacy

 The KarTrak system proved to need too much maintenance to be practical.
 Up to 20% of the cars were not read correctly.
-This led to the abandonment of the system in the late 1970s.
-Its place was eventually taken by the RFID-based approach.
+Further, ACI did not have any centralized system or network, even within railroad companies.
+The information collected from wayside scanners was printed out with little means of searching for information beyond going through piles of paperwork.
+Clerical personnel became frustrated by the increasing error rate.
+These issues would lead to the abandonment by the ARR who discontinued the requirement for rail cars to have KarTrak labels.
 Between 1967 and 1977, the railroad industry spent $150 million on KarTrak, and up to 95% of cars were barcoded.

-Older cars can often still be seen with a KarTrak label.

-KarTrak label decals are readily available for different model railroad scales.
+Railroad cars that were in service prior to 1977 would go on to carry KarTrak labels, with labels being still observed on freight cars into the 2000s.
+These labels have vanished in time due to a combination of repainting, major overhaul, and the retirement of cars, particularly due to the AAR Rule 88 and 90, which restrict use of rail cars built prior to July 1, 1974, to a 40-year life, which ran out for most cars in the mid-2010s.
+Cars built on and after 1 July 1974 are subject to a 50-year life, with mandatory retirements to start in 2024.

+Versions of KarTrak technology were trialed in other fields.
+In the late 1960s, the New Jersey Turnpike explored the system as a way of billing vehicles using the toll road, as well as identifying the vehicle.
+A computer would calculate the toll due and a bill would be sent to the driver.
+Like the original version of KarTrak, vehicles would be fitted with a label approximately 3 by 7 in that would be scanned by a camera at toll booths.

+In 1984, Computer Identics Corporation, Collins' company following his departure from GTE Sylvania, would sue Southern Pacific Transportation, along with three other companies, alleging they'd acted in a conspiracy to intentionally undermine KarTrak, in favor of a system Southern Pacific had been working on called TOPS.
+The lawsuit was ultimately unsuccessful, with the jury having found there was no evidence of a conspiracy, which was then upheld on appeal.